brunoruas2/ciencia_computacao/docs/nav/Cursos/AwsSkillBuilder/cloudPratictioner/Cloud_Pratictioner.md

 ## Module 9 - Migration and Innovation

-AWS Adoption Framework (CAF) -> Advice to make a smooth change for cloud in 6 perspectives: Business, People, Governance, Platform, Security and Operations.
+AWS Adoption Framework (CAF) -> Advice to make a smooth change for cloud in 6 perspectives:

+- Business
+- People -> Bridge between tech and business.
+- Governance -> Orchestration cloud initiatives, max benefits and low the risks.
+- Platform
+- Security -> Data and workload sec.
+- Operations -> Cloud services that meet business need with involving of stakeholders like infra and operations leaders.

 The first 3 focus on business and the last 3 focus on technical capabilities

 AWS CAF Action Plan -> Guide to make a migration